andrewdahbura/sys6018-competition-blogger-characteristics/README.md

 * Andrew Dahbura: Model selection, data cleaning, report writing
 * Kanika Dawar: Feature engineering, report writing

+## train.csv

+* This is the given training file in the Kaggle competition

+## test.csv

+* This is the given test file in the Kaggle competition

 ## Basic feature extraction/Data Analysis:
 * Number of words in the text